 Plasma protein binding of ondansetron as measured in vitro was 70% to 76% over the concentration range of 10 to 500 ng/mL.
 Circulating drug also distributes into erythrocytes.

-Four and 8 mg doses of either ondansetron oral solution or ondansetron orally disintegrating tablets are bioequivalent to corresponding doses of ondansetron tablets and may be used interchangeably.
-One 24 mg ondansetron tablet is bioequivalent to and interchangeable with three 8 mg ondansetron tablets.
+Four-and 8-mg doses of ondansetron orally disintegrating tablets are bioequivalent to corresponding doses of ondansetron tablets and may be used interchangeably.
+One 24-mg ondansetron tablet is bioequivalent to and interchangeable with three 8-mg ondansetron tablets.